-Those who have five to nine years of work experience see average pay of $24.73 per hour.
-The largest fraction of St Vincent Hospital Indianapolis people (34 percent) have been working for one to four years and earn $20.21 per hour on average.
+For those who claim five to nine years of work experience, pay on average amounts to $19.00 per hour.
+Broken down by tenure, the largest share of St Vincent Hospital Indianapolis employees (36 percent) have one to four years of experience and earn $20.61 per hour on average.

 Certifications and Degrees

-Monetary compensation comes to $25.22 per hour for Registered Nurses, far surpassing the earnings of non-credentialed workers.
-Employees who have a Master of Health Sciences (MHS) make the most here, hauling in about $35.35 per hour.
+Monetary compensation comes to approximately $25.12 per hour for Registered Nurses, far surpassing the earnings of non-credentialed workers.
+It pays to have a Master of Health Sciences (MHS) at St Vincent Hospital Indianapolis — these employees make the most at around $35.35 per hour.

-The highest-paying skill to have in this role seems to be Acute Care; employees claiming this as part of the toolbox earn a median of $25.33 per hour.
-Medicine / Surgery also popped up often in the survey as an important skill; less than ten percent of employees surveyed report using it at work.
-Electronic Medical Records, Customer Service, and Operating Room / OR round out the set of key employee skills.
+The highest-paying skill to have in this role seems to be Acute Care; employees claiming this as part of the toolbox earn a median of about $25.71 per hour.
+It's pretty common to find people here who know Electronic Medical Records; less than ten percent consider it a key competency.
+Customer Service, Medicine / Surgery, and Surgery round out the set of key employee skills.